US health officials said months ago risk to the public was low. But coronavirus was already spreading - KVIA

 US health officials said months ago risk to the public was low.
 But coronavirus was already spreading

-New research and two February deaths confirmed as virus-related prove coronavirus was spreading in the US much earlier than experts initially thought.
+New research and two February deaths confirmed as virus-related add to evidence that the coronavirus was spreading in the US much earlier than experts initially thought.

+The developments suggest many more people have been infected than official tallies show, and that the fatality rate from the virus may be lower than it seemed, public health experts say.

 As efforts across the world to find an effective treatment are in progress, officials in the US have begun sweeping efforts to get a clear picture of the numbers of the virus in the country.

-Note: CORRECTION: This story has been updated to correct the age of the man who died February 17.
-He was 69.